Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Address: Via Leonina, 46/48, 00184 Roma

-• How to get there: By metro, line B, Cavour metro station.
+• How to get there: By subway, line B, Cavour metro station.

-• Hours: Open from 10 AM to 8 PM every weekend of the year.
+• Hours: Open every weekend of the year, from 10 am to 8 pm.

-It is not very big but it is in a fantastic location, next to the Fontana della Barcaccia and in front of the monumental staircase leading to the church of Santissima Trinità dei Monti, from where there is one of the best views of Rome.
-A place where Romans and tourists alike gather to buy their Christmas gifts.
+It is not very big, but it is in a fantastic location, next to the Fontana della Barcaccia and in front of the monumental staircase leading to the church of Santissima Trinità dei Monti, from where there is one of the best views of Rome.
+A place where both Romans and tourists meet.

 • Address: Piazza di Spagna, 00187 Roma

-• How to get there: By subway, line A, Spagna station.
+• How to get there: By subway, line A, station Spagna.

 • Hours: Open from December 1 to January 6.